bigalv69/modules/doc/source/module.rst

        Variable renamed from ``MODULES_LMSOURCESH`` to
        ``__MODULES_LMSOURCESH``

-.. envvar:: __MODULES_LMSTICKYRULE
+.. envvar:: __MODULES_LMEXTRATAG

- A colon separated list of the sticky or super-sticky tag definitions applying to loaded *modulefiles*.
-Each element in this list starts by the name of the loaded *modulefile* followed by the sticky tag name and the module specifications on which the tag applies.
-These loaded modulefiles and sticky tag definitions are separated by the ampersand character.
-Tag name and module specifications on which it applies are separated by the pipe character.
+ A colon separated list of the tags corresponding to all loaded *modulefiles* that have been set through the :option:`--tag` option.
+Each element in this list starts by the name of the loaded *modulefile* followed by all explicitly set tags applying to it.
+The loaded modulefile and its tags are separated by the ampersand character.

- When stickiness applies specifically to the loaded module name and version, sticky rule is not recorded in ``__MODULES_LMSTICKYRULE``.

- This environment variable is intended for :command:`module` command internal use to get knowledge of the stickiness scope when sticky module is changed.
+ This environment variable is intended for :command:`module` command internal use to distinguish from all tags those that have been specifically set with :option:`--tag` option.

  .. only:: html

-    .. versionadded:: 5.4
+    .. versionadded:: 5.1

 .. envvar:: __MODULES_LMTAG